Hermes-Berkeley-Org/hermes-resource-server/README.md

 To run locally:

-    flask run
+    flask run --port=3000

-Once you set up your OK server, in order to test on Heroku:
+Once you set up your OK server (see https://github.com/Cal-CS-61A-Staff/ok), in order to test on Heroku:

+    If you're running OK locally, make sure you ngrok it and set is an environment variable in setup-env.sh

     heroku config:set OK_SERVER=<your server, could be ngrok>

+**OK Bypass**: If you don't want to deal with OK auth in the application, make sure you set OK_MODE = bypass in setup-env.sh and you will operate as Sumukh in the application without having to login

+**To access the DB**: Go to Heroku, Resources and click on MLab

+**If you're getting weird errors on importing stuff**:

+    rm -rf venv
+    virtualenv -p python3 venv
+    source venv/bin/activate
+    pip3 install -r requirements.txt